 Are you planning a trip with your little one and need some ideas for easy airplane and car activities for toddlers?
 It is not an easy task to travel with a toddler, especially long-haul flights, but it is definitely possible!
 The main tip I can give is to make sure you plan ahead and prepare yourself for keeping your one or two-year-olds busy on the plane or in the car.
 The experience may be new and different and having some fun and entertaining distractions in the diaper bag will help!

 “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.“

 How should I prepare to travel with a toddler on a plane?

 - Consider booking your toddler her own seat even if they are under two and qualify as a lap baby.
-It is so nice to have the extra room for young children and all of their things.
+Having extra room for young children and their things is so nice.
 This is one of my top tips and always a good idea!